| An Historical Timeline of Serro Scotty Trailers

 - 1966: The "Front Kitchen" becomes known as the Tonga.
 Also, the Royal Scott, a 17 1/2' one-piece fiberglass trailer was built.
 It proved too expensive and too heavy and it was quickly discontinued.

 - 1968: A new plant opens in Ashburn, GA.
-This is the last year for the Tonga model.
+This is the last year for the Tonga (front kitchen) model.